Dormant company accounts

 A single transaction will void the dormant status

-- Exempt from this in assessing dormant company status are:
+- Exempt from "transactions" in assessing dormant company status are:

 - Original formation share capital.